rsamoza/horiseon-marketing-refactor/README.md

 This is the reference code base from the start of the project The success of the project is reflected hereto based on the following changes outlined here:

-## Outline of the implemented HTML and CSS acdeptance criteria
+## Outline of the implemented HTML and CSS acceptance criteria